ncdcommunity/Esp32-Ubidots-Wireless-long-range-Temperature-And-Humidity/README.md

 We manufactured our own version of the ESP32 to fit into NCD IoT devices, offering more expansion options than any other device in the world!
 Integrated USB port allows easy programming of the ESP32.
 The ESP32 IoT WiFi BLE Module is an incredible platform for IoT application development.
 This ESP32 IoT WiFi BLE Module can be programmed using Arduino IDE.

-- **[IoT Long Range Wireless Vibration And Temperature Sensor](https://store.ncd.io/product/industrial-long-range-wireless-temperature-humidity-sensor/)**:Industrial Long Range Wireless Temperature Humidity Sensor.
+- **[IoT Long Range Wireless  Temperature And Humidity  Sensor](https://store.ncd.io/product/industrial-long-range-wireless-temperature-humidity-sensor/)**:Industrial Long Range Wireless Temperature Humidity Sensor.
 Grade with a Sensor Resolution of ±1.7%RH ±0.5°C .Up to 500,000 Transmissions from 2 AA Batteries.Measures -40°C to 125°C with Batteries that Survive these Ratings.Superior 2-Mile LOS Range & 28 miles with High-Gain Antennas.Interface to Raspberry Pi, Microsoft Azure, Arduino and More

 - [I2C Cable](https://store.ncd.io/product/i2c-cable/)
 - **[PARTICLE ELECTRON OR PHOTON COMPATIBLE I2C SHIELD](https://shop.controleverything.com/products/i2c-breakout-for-particle-electron-or-particle-photon)**